zoisite-rb/zoisite-rb/guides/source/initialization.md

 end
 ```

-At this point `app` is the Rails app itself (a middleware), and what
+At this point `app` is the Zoisite app itself (a middleware), and what
 happens next is Rack will call all the provided middlewares:

 ```ruby